WHAT THE TORTOISE AND THE HARE TEACHES ABOUT SALES – PART 2: THE REMATCH

 Overall, like the original story, The Tortoise and The Hare’s rematch has some good lessons.

 Be resilient, even in the face of a seemingly “public failure”.
 The only way you will succeed is if you get back up.
-You never know the potential of what might seem an unimportant sale, so you should always put your best foot forward.
+You never know the potential of what might seem an unimportant sales, so you should always put your best foot forward.

 Finally, run your own race.
 Choose what works for you and go for it.
 We have a number of events and programs specifically designed to help salespeople and businesses consistently reach the finish line.
 Get in touch to find out more.